IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 #### Enhanced Diagram Capabilities

-In our continous effort to support explicit "living" blueprints of our community's software systems, several new features have been added to the diagram capabilities in V4.1.
+In our continuous effort to support explicit "living" blueprints of our community's software systems, several new features have been added to the diagram capabilities in V4.1.
 In conjunction with the new Advanced Mapping System, these features allow developers to accurately visualize the flow of data through their system in a way that was previously not possible.
 These new features and improvements are listed below.

 ![Advanced Mapping System Example](images/4.1.0/new-diagram-capabilities.png)

 - New diagram toolbar, which includes:
   - Buttons for creating new roots element types on the diagram.
   - A dropdown to quickly switch between diagrams within the designer.
 - Diagrams can now visualize elements from referenced packages.
 - Curved Association lines, which help make connecting elements together simpler, more efficient, and neat.
 - Anchor points on visual elements which associations "snap to".
 This improvement is limited to curved association lines at the moment.